Skip to content

 [ad_1]

-humand capitalsts in the twenty-first century follow different rulesI reread a great research paper recently: “Capitalists in the Twenty-first Century,” from the economists Matthew Smith, Danny Yagan, Owen M. Zidar and Eric Zwick.
+Human Capitalists in the Twenty-First CenturyI reread a great research paper recently: “Capitalists in the Twenty-first Century,” from the economists Matthew Smith, Danny Yagan, Owen M. Zidar and Eric Zwick.

 After mulling over the authors’ ideas for the last several weeks, a conclusion: What these guys report?
 It matters to small business owners and entrepreneurs.
 A lot.